btholt/build-a-fullstack-nextjs-app-v4/lessons/01-welcome/A-intro.md

 My name is Brian Holt, and I am a product manager at Databricks working on Neon and Databricks apps.
 I came into Databricks as part of the Neon acquisition and it's been amazing to try and bring Neon to not just use cases like this, but to agentic use cases like Replit, v0, Anything, Same, Riff, and many others which is where I get to spend most of my time - how can AI-created apps manage and use databases.
 Prior to Neon, I was a PM, VP, dev rel, or JavaScript engineer at Snowflake, Stripe, Microsoft, LinkedIn, Netflix, Reddit, and a few others.

 I currently live in the Sacramento, CA area with my wife, two kids, and our adorable pup Luna.
-Beyond just really enjoying writing code and sharing that knowledge with others, I enjoy snowboarding, playing Elden Ring Nightreign poorly or any roguelike games, finding the finest cup of coffee or pint of hazy IPA, struggling to hit a golf ball onto a fairway, panting on a Peloton or getting dropped by the peloton while outdoors, and just trying to be a good dad to two smart gremlins that are definitely outclassing me already.
+Beyond just really enjoying writing code and sharing that knowledge with others, I enjoy snowboarding, playing Elden Ring Nightreign poorly or any rogue-like games, finding the finest cup of coffee or pint of hazy IPA, struggling to hit a golf ball onto a fairway, panting on a Peloton or getting dropped by the Peloton while outdoors, and just trying to be a good dad to two smart gremlins that are definitely outclassing me already.

 Please catch up with me on social media!
 Be aware that I'm awful at responding to DMs!!